ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 The notion of "Circuit Breakers" has also been applied to other UDP applications in {{RFC8084}}, such as tunneling packets over UDP that are potentially not congestion-controlled (for example, "Encapsulating MPLS in UDP," as described in {{RFC7510}}).
 If streaming media is carried in tunnels encapsulated in UDP, these media streams may encounter "tripped circuit breakers," with resulting user-visible impacts.

-## QUIC and Changing Transport Behavior {#quic-behavior}
+## QUIC and Changing Transport Protocol Behavior {#quic-behavior}

-The QUIC protocol, developed from a proprietary protocol into an IETF standards-track protocol {{RFC9000}}, turns many of the statements made in {{tcp-behavior}} and {{udp-behavior}}  on their heads.
+The QUIC protocol, developed from a proprietary protocol into an IETF standards-track protocol {{RFC9000}}, turns many of the statements made in {{reliable-behavior}} and {{unreliable-behavior}}  on their heads.

 Although QUIC provides an alternative to the TCP and UDP transport protocols, QUIC is itself encapsulated in UDP.
 As noted elsewhere in {{gen-encrypt}}, the QUIC protocol encrypts almost all of its transport parameters, and all of its payload, so any intermediaries that network operators may be using to troubleshoot HTTP streaming media performance issues, perform analytics, or even intercept exchanges in current applications will not work for QUIC-based applications without making changes to their networks. {{stream-encrypt-media}} describes the implications of media encryption in more detail.

-While QUIC is designed as a general-purpose transport protocol, and can carry different application-layer protocols, the current standardized mapping is for HTTP/3 {{I-D.ietf-quic-http}}, which describes how QUIC transport services are used for HTTP.
+While QUIC is designed as a general-purpose transport protocol, and can carry different application-layer protocols, the current standardized mapping is for HTTP/3 {{RFC9114}}, which describes how QUIC transport services are used for HTTP.
 The convention is for HTTP/3 to run over UDP port 443 {{Port443}} but this is not a strict requirement.

 When HTTP/3 is encapsulated in QUIC, which is then encapsulated in UDP, streaming operators (and network operators) might see UDP traffic patterns that are similar to HTTP(S) over TCP.
 UDP ports may be blocked for any port numbers that are not commonly used, such as UDP 53 for DNS.
 Even when UDP ports are not blocked and QUIC packets can flow, streaming operators (and network operators) may severely rate-limit this traffic because they do not expect to see legitimate high-bandwidth traffic such as streaming media over the UDP ports that HTTP/3 is using.